ryanmillergm/quantified_self/README.md

 Failed post response (did not include name or calorie):
 ```
 Status: 400
+Body:
-"name" is a required field.
+{ "error": '"name" is a required field.' }
 ```
 ### Update an existing food by id in the database
 Request: